nuejs/nue/packages/nuejs.org/docs/index.md

-# The standards-first web framework
+# The standards first web framework
-Nue is a standards-first framework that returns web development back to its core strengths.
+Nue is a standards first framework that returns web development back to its core strengths.
 It takes modern HTML, CSS, and JavaScript to their natural peaks without introducing unnecessary abstractions.

 [image /img/standards-first.png]
   width: 600